sherrymalik-200/JavaScript/Readme.md

-## Q. 1 what is variable?
+### Q. 1 what is variable?
-- A variable is a container used to store data in memory so, we can or update it later. let name = "sheraz"
+- A variable is a like container used to store value or data in memory.
+- let name = "sheraz"
-Q.2 why do we need variable?
+## Q.2 why do we need variable?
 if we dont store value, we cant reuse them.

 Q.3 What is the difference b/w var, let and const.